itsarraj/novu-modified/docker/Readme.md

 however if you want to set up the system on docker for local development look [here](local/Readme.md) or if you want to deploy Novu to Kubernetes using Helm check [here](kubernetes/helm/Readme.md) or using Kustomize check [here](kubernetes/helm/Readme.md).

+For local development docs including an end-to-end example of triggering a workflow via API (no Dashboard), see `docker/local/Readme.md`.

 ## Before you begin

 You need the following installed in your system: